 From Book 125

-[125.1] [Octavian] Caesar, leaving Marc Antony overseas (the provinces in that part of the empire had been placed under his command), returned to Italy and gave land to his veterans.
+[125.1] [Octavian] Caesar, leaving Mark Antony overseas (the provinces in that part of the empire had been placed under his command), returned to Italy and gave land to his veterans.

-[125.2] At great danger he suppressed rebellions in his army, which certain soldiers, corrupted by Fulvia, the wife of Marc Antony, had stirred up against its general.
+[125.2] At great danger he suppressed rebellions in his army, which certain soldiers, corrupted by Fulvia, the wife of Mark Antony, had stirred up against its general.

-[125.3] Consul Lucius Antonius, brother of Marc Antony, launched a war against Caesar.
+[125.3] Consul Lucius Antonius, brother of Mark Antony, launched a war against Caesar.